Research

 Arm B

 Arm B will recruit eligible participants with suspected but unconfirmed MPM, prior to biopsy by thoracoscopy.
 Participants will be identified via urgent suspicion of cancer (USOC)/2-week wait urgent referral pathways.
 A member of the research team will approach the participant, explain the study, and provide a PIS and consent from.
-Following receipt of consent, thoracoscopy will be arranged – both LAT and VATS are acceptable in this arm.
+Following receipt of consent, blood and breath samples will be taken and thoracoscopy will be arranged – both LAT and VATS are acceptable in this arm.
 At LAT or VATS, multi-region research biopsies will be taken and carefully labelled.
 Pleural fluid will also be collected alongside clinically indicated diagnostic samples.

-If MPM is confirmed, they may be directed to the ASSESS-Meso study (a sister study within PREDICT-Meso) if this is open at site.
+3) If pleural mesothelioma is confirmed participants will be remotely followed up to check status at 1 year as part of continued Arm B participation.
+They may be directed to the ASSESS-Meso study (a sister study within PREDICT-Meso) if this is open at site.
 ASSESS-Meso is a longitudinal observational study following patients with Mesothelioma (REC approval 17/SW/0019).
 More details can be found here.
+ASSES-meso

 Remote Observation

-Patients who do not wish to take part in Arm A will be offered the option to consent to remote observation.
-This will allow the study team to remotely collect surplus of samples of blood, pleural fluid and pleural biopsies that are taken within routine care, but requires no active involvement from the patient.
+Patients who do not wish to take part in Arm A follow up will be offered the option to consent to remote observation.
+This will allow the study team to remotely collect follow up data and surplus of samples of blood, pleural fluid and pleural biopsies that are taken within routine care, but requires no active involvement from the patient.
 Participation in remote observation will end after 2 years follow up.

 ASSOCIATE PRINCIPAL INVESTIGATOR (PI) SCHEME